jimrthy/waldo-jimrthy/docs/API.md

 I don't have a good feel (yet) for good values.
 In the [limited] tests I've run, 0.5 seems "good enough."
 But actual clipped images get very close to 1.0.

+## calculate_match

+Parameters: 2 numpy arrays.
+* image (which might contain the template)
+* template (aka subimage).

+Returns: A "correlation" array that describes the similarities between the image and the template.

+The values in that range from -1 to 1.

+## load_images

+Parameters:
+* name1: Name of one image file to load
+* name2: Name of the other image file to load

+Returns:
+A dict that contains the keys:
+* template: smaller image
+* image larger image
+* template\_name: name of the smaller image file
+* image\_name: name of the larger image file

+## compare_images

+Parameters:
+* name1 - name of first image file to consider
+* name2 - name of the second image file to consider
+* threshold - how much leeway do we provide to matches?

+Returns:
+A dict that contains the keys:
+* template: smaller image
+* image larger image
+* template\_name: name of the smaller image file
+* image\_name: name of the larger image file
+* top_left: An (x, y) coordinate pair suitable for plotting.
+  Or None, if no match was better than threshold.

+In general, just use this.
+The other functions are really for fine-grained control during testing.

 # image_compare.visualize